w-yeehong/tp/docs/UserGuide.md

 Lists all the rooms in the hotel together with informtion of whether the room is occupied or not.

-Format: `listroom` All the rooms in **Covigent**.
+Format: `listroom` All the rooms in Covigent.

 Expected Outcome: <br>
-The result display shows a success message "All rooms are listed.".
+* The result display shows a success message "All rooms are listed.".

 _Written by: Noorul Azlina_

-#### 5.3.6 Find the first free room: `findroom`
+#### 5.3.6 Find the first free room: `findemptyroom`

 Finds the room with the lowest room number that is free for use.

-Format: `findroom` The unoccupied room in **Covigent** with the lowest room number will be displayed on UI.
+Format: `findemptyroom` The unoccupied room in Covigent with the lowest room number will be displayed on UI.

-* Finds the room number of least value that can be safely used for accommodation

 Expected Outcome: <br>
-The result display shows a success message "Room Number 1 is empty.".
+* The result display shows a success message "Room Number 1 is empty.".

 _Written by: Noorul Azlina_